doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ### Terraform output variables

-This section lists the output variables defined in the Terraform configurations in this quick start.
-Some of these may be used for automation in other quick starts.
+This section lists the output variables defined in the Terraform configurations in this sample.
+Some of these may be used for automation in other samples.

 Output variable | Sample value
 --- | ---